-When I emphasize on using the simple hashtags, I don’t mean generic hashtags such as #food, #banana, and #milk.
-What I meant is that they have to be popular yet to-the-point.
+When I emphasize using simple hashtags, I don’t mean generic hashtags such as #food, #banana, and #milk.
+What I meant is that they have to be popular yet to the point.

 So one of the Twitter trends you should keep an eye on is what kind of hashtags are being used in your industry so that you can keep up and get connected with the right audience.

 6. GIFS on Twitter

 Gifs could be funny, quirky, and sarcastic, but they’re widely popular on social media.
 And, this romance of gifs and social media users isn’t limited to any specific platform.
 They are everywhere, especially on Twitter.

 You may or may not like posting gifs on social media, but you must have seen people posting them especially in the comments/replies.